Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques: Paper Selection Methodology

 \subsection{Paper Selection Results}

-We started from 1426 papers collected from Google Scholar, DBLP, IEEE/ACM digital library and arXiv based on the aforementioned criteria.
-In the first round of screening, we eliminated 834 papers whose titles lacked sufficient relevance.
-Next, we removed 389 papers which were not published in top-tier conferences or journals (i.e. ranked as A or A* according to CORE \cite{core}), except for those with over 100 citations.
-In the final round, we manually reviewed the abstracts of the remaining papers to ensure that their topics match the survey scope.
-After three rounds of screening, we were left with 120 papers.
+We start with 1446 papers collected from Google Scholar, DBLP, IEEE/ACM digital library and arXiv based on the aforementioned criteria.
+In the first round of screening, we eliminate 834 papers whose titles lack sufficient relevance.
+Next, we remove 389 papers that are not published in top-tier conferences or journals (i.e. ranked as A or A* according to CORE \cite{core}), except for those with over 100 citations.
+In the final round, we manually review the abstracts of the remaining papers to ensure that their topics match the survey scope.
+After three rounds of screening, we are left with 140 papers.
 All of them cover themes related to video analytics, computer vision, and edge computing topics.
 Fig. \ref{venue distribution} shows the distribution of papers published in different research venues.
-Here, “Others” includes papers published in the venues not named.
+Here, “Others” includes papers published in venues not named.
 For unpublished papers in arXiv, we define them as the “arXiv” category.

 According to Fig. \ref{venue distribution}, it can be observed that conference papers account for a larger proportion than journal papers, suggesting that conferences are preferred by most researchers to share their latest results in this domain.
 Among these conferences, INFOCOM accounts for the largest percentage, followed by SEC, MobiCom, and SenSys.
 It is important to note that SEC is an unranked conference based on CORE, but given its influence in the edge computing community and the context of this paper, we consider it an important venue on this topic.